Central Park, Armidale: Heritage listing

 As at 26 June 2018, Central Park, Armidale, is of state heritage significance as an outstanding example in NSW of a substantially intact High Victorian formal town park incorporating many elements of its type and demonstrably influencing the townscape of an important NSW inland city.
 In this connection the park evinces a demonstrative layout and key High Victorian design elements.
 Central Park is of state heritage significance as a focus for important ecclesiastical, fraternal and residential buildings, some of which are of state heritage significance.
 The park's band rotunda is of state heritage significance as the only one in NSW, and potentially in Australia, built solely in commemoration of the South African War (Boer War).
 Its Great War memorial fountain is of state heritage significance as the only one in NSW, and potentially in Australia, built solely in commemoration of that conflict.
 Central Park is also of state heritage significance in containing trees that are nationally rare, as well as in possessing what has been assessed as one of the finest collections of conifers in regional NSW, making it an important reference site for that type of tree.
-Central Park may have local heritage significance for its association with Charles Moore, a former director of the Botanic Garden, Sydney, and with Dr Lionel Gilbert, a New England botanical scholar and teacher.
+Central Park may have local heritage significance for its association with Charles Moore, a former director of the Botanic Garden, Sydney, and with Lionel Gilbert, a New England botanical scholar and teacher.
 It has state heritage significance for its potential to provide further information as to nineteenth century relationships between regional NSW communities and metropolitan horticultural agencies and nurseries.

 Central Park was listed on the New South Wales State Heritage Register on 19 December 2018 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Central Park is of state heritage significance as a remarkably intact High Victorian park that has demonstrably influenced the development of the important NSW inland city of Armidale, particularly in stimulating the development nearby of key civic buildings with the park as their focus.
 These include two cathedrals of state heritage significance.
 Central Park has local heritage significance in demonstrating the local influence of the second major nineteenth century period of creation of public parks by NSW local government agencies.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.